IsmaelMartinez/logger-to-kibana/README.md

                              send
 ```

+I have created a dev.to series explaining how this project works and any learning that I have taken from doing so.
+You can find it in [https://dev.to/ismaelmartinez/setting-up-my-first-opensource-python-project-4k1o](https://dev.to/ismaelmartinez/setting-up-my-first-opensource-python-project-4k1o)

 ## Default settings

 The default settings can be found in the [settings.ini](settings.ini) file.
 You can provide a different settings